the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-dmp.md

 A Data Management Plan is a roadmap for you to manage your data efficiently and securely.
 This can prevent data loss or breaches.
 Planning ahead on how to manage your data consistently can save you time later on!
+It can also make it easier to {ref}`share<rr-rdm-sharing>` your data with others and therefore make the data more {ref}`FAIR<rr-rdm-fair>`

 ## A Data Management Plan should provide information on five main topics: